-Cue the CAPTCHA.
 This will help us make sure that only humans can subscribe to your list.

-For your subscribers, the effects are pretty minimal.
+For your Subscribers, the effects are pretty minimal.
 Based on the algorithms we use to determine when to display it, most of them will never see the CAPTCHA at all.
 They’ll go through the process just like they always have, with no inhibitions.
-A normal subscriber looks nothing like a robot to our system.
+A normal Subscriber looks nothing like a robot to our system.

 In short, what can CAPTCHA do for you?